Lead in your home and workplace

 These fact sheets provide general guidance to people encountering lead in their environment.

-- Fact sheet: Lead and home renovations (PDF 457KB)
+- Gardening and home renovation (PDF 216KB)

 The advice in this series is based on the most recent research available.
 We recommend you follow this advice to minimise the risks of exposure to lead in the home.
 We cannot guarantee that it will eliminate all risks as circumstances vary depending on the history of the house, its condition, the area to be painted and other factors.